-Charlie Clift has dangled CEOs upside down, got shouted at by political leaders, waded up to his chest in floodwaters, smeared paint on art dealers’ faces and poured pints for dogs.
-All of it has resulted in some great photographs.
+Charlie Clift has dangled CEOs upside down, been shouted at by political leaders, waded up to his chest in floodwaters, dived with sharks, gone undercover with cops, and discussed peace with Nobel Prize winners.
 His drive is to tell personal stories in an intimate and unique way.
-He regularly works with a number of editorial and commercial clients including The Sunday Times Magazine, The BBC, BAFTA, Samsung, Allianz, AXA, Shire and others.
-He is also a supporter of many charitable causes and has worked on campaigns for Action for Children and Help for Heroes to name just a few.
+He works globally for a range of editorial and commercial clients including The BBC, BAFTA, The Sunday Times Magazine, The Premier League, Samsung, AXA, The British Council and others.
+He is a supporter of many charitable causes and has created campaigns for Action for Children, and Help for Heroes to name a few.

-To keep things fresh and exciting Charlie cannot stop shooting personal work.
-From attempting to show what it feels like to talk with passionate people to a collective portrait of British emigrants, the projects help Charlie experiment with different ways of making images and telling stories.
-His personal work has been published widely and you may have see it on the BBC News Website, It’s Nice That, and Professional Photographer magazine amongst others.
+To keep things fresh and exciting Charlie cannot stop creating personal work.
+From a collective portrait of British emigrants to capturing the magic of the circus these projects help Charlie experiment with different ways of making images and telling stories.
+They have been exhibited widely and published in places such as Creative Review, the BBC News Website, It’s Nice That, and the British Journal of Photography.
+His work is often featured in awards such as the Taylor Wessing Photo Prize at the National Portrait Gallery, the Association of Photographers Awards and a Portrait of Britain.

 Want to get to know Charlie better?
 Get in touch and have a look at the selection of features below: